greyhound-forty/greyhound-forty.github.io/_posts/2015-05-01-intro-to-nix.markdown

 [More cp examples](http://www.thegeekstuff.com/2013/03/cp-command-examples/)

 ### rm
 The rm command is used to remove objects from the filesystem.
 You can use the `-f` option to not be prompted about the removal.
+If you are still getting used to the rm command, it can be useful to add the following line to your ~/.bashrc file: alias rm='rm -i'

 {% highlight bash %}
 [<*>]  ~  rm -i testfile